KanaeOhta/myutils/README.md

   # Note

    * If hyphens(-) or dots(.) are found in keys in a JSON file, they are replaced with underbar(\_) before exported to an Excel file.
-   * When exporting data in Excel to JSON file, specify replacement if you want to change keys in which hyphens or dots were replaced with underbar.
+   * When exporting data in Excel to JSON file, specify argument(replacement) if you want to change keys in which hyphens or dots were replaced with underbar.